 What must be deposited?

-- The author is responsible for ensuring that materials are deposited to OpenResearch@ANU.
+- The author is responsible for ensuring that materials are deposited to Open Research.

-- Materials to be commercialised, or which contain confidential material, or where the promulgation would infringe a legal commitment by the University and/or the author, will not be made available to the public through OpenResearch@ANU.
+- Materials may be restricted where there is a documented requirement.
+Examples of issues that require restrictions to be implemented include where the work is to be commercialised, or which contain confidential material, or where the promulgation would infringe a legal commitment by the University and/or the author.
+In these cases the material is not made available to the public through Open Research.

 How to deposit materials